Mastering Afrikaans Sentence Structure: Part 2 – STOMPI in Different Tenses

 P

-Place/ place
+Place/ plek

 in haar kamer